 Azhagi's transliteration scheme is "not rigid".
-It is flexible and changes according to certain combination of letters and hence kindly please go through the various other
+It is flexible, smart and changes according to certain combinations of letters - thus giving you a superfast Tamil transliteration experience.
+Hence, kindly please go through the various other

 so that you use Azhagi at it's easiest best and increase your productivity in Tamil computing.

 = a, ஆ = aa/A, இ = i, ஈ = ee/I/ii, உ = u, ஊ = oo/uu/U

 எ = e, ஏ = ae/E, ஐ = ai, ஒ = o, ஓ = oa/O, ஔ = ow/ou/au

 = ka, கா = kaa/kA, கி = ki, கீ = kee/kii/kI, கு = ku, கூ = koo/kuu/kU

 கெ = ke, கே = kae/kE, கை = kai, கொ = ko, கோ = koa/kO, கௌ = kau/kou/kow

 = k/g/c/kh/gh, ங் = ng/nG, ச் = s/ch, ஞ் = gn/nj/Gn, ட் = t/d, ண் = N/nd